 Why People Catch COVID-19 Indoors

 According to Dr. Erin Bromage, the Dartmouth Immunology and Infectious Disease professor who emerged as an authority on airborne transmission, the Golden Rule of indoor COVID transmission is this:

 SUCCESSFUL INFECTION = EXPOSURE TO VIRUS X TIME

+In other words, the degree of concentrated exposure over time is the crucial factor.
 Indoor spaces account for 90% of all transmission events, Bromage wrote, and any enclosed environment with poor air circulation and a high density of people spells trouble.

-“Social distancing guidelines don't hold in indoor spaces where you spend a lot of time, as people on the opposite side of the room were infected.”
+Social distancing guidelines don't hold in indoor spaces where you spend a lot of time, as people on the opposite side of the room were infected,” said Bromage.

-THE SOLUTION: How HEPA Captures Viruses & How Airflow Reduces Risk
+How HEPA Captures Viruses & Reduces Risk

 - A HEPA purifier with sufficient airflow capacity for the room draws in virus particles.